mspimenta/mspimenta/README.md

 - 💞️ I’m looking to collaborate on building a strong portfolio for a programming opportunity, whether it's an internship or junior developer position.
 - 📫 How to reach me: +55 (35) 99768-7799
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I play multiple musical instruments and aspire to delve deeper into music theory.
+- ⚡ Fun fact: I play multiple musical instruments and aspire to delve deeper into music theory in the future, on free occasions.

 <!---
 mspimenta/mspimenta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.